vain3219/463_project/README.md

 This screen will have a list of the room going down vertically and the next 7 days going across horizontally.
 If the room is reserved for that day, it will have the guests name.
 If it is not reserved, it will be blank.

 ### Capabillity 3
+This is a screen is to make reservations to the hotel.
 This list display will show each current reservation with the following information:  Guest First Name, Guest Last Name, Date Made,  Date Checkin,  Date Checkout,  Room Type,  Rate ($/Day), Total Charge

 ### Capabillity 4
 This screen shows a list of all the dirty rooms.
 It has the following information for each room: Housekeeper Name, Room number, Room Type, Room Status, Bathroom,  Towels, Bed Sheets, Vacuum, Dusting, Electronics.